danielez83/AMT-2023-160/README.md

 # AMT-2023-160
-Support code for reproducing the figures
+Support code for reproducing the figures of the article:

 *A versatile water vapor generation module for vapor isotope calibration and liquid isotope measurements*